How much does it cost to travel to Nara?

 Last Updated: Oct 16, 2023

-Nara On a Budget
+Nara on a Budget

-Nara Ukimido Pavilion, Nara, Japan (©NARA TOURISM FEDERATION/©JNTO)
+Ukimido Pavilion, Nara, Japan (©NARA TOURISM FEDERATION/©JNTO)

 As Japan's first capital, Nara offers a world of tradition and culture second only to the city of Kyoto.
 It is home to eight UNESCO World Heritage Sites, which are largely concentrated in the area of Nara Park.
 Here, it is also common to see many deer wandering freely amongst the temples and shrines.